ramlaxman/Interview-Questions-with-Answer/Python Interview Question.md

 They are different types of inheritance supported by Python:-

-Single Inheritance ñ where a derived class acquires the members of a single super class.
+Single Inheritance ‚Äì where a derived class acquires the members of a single super class.
-Multi-level inheritance ñ a derived class d1 in inherited from base class base1, and d2 are inherited from base2.
+Multi-level inheritance ‚Äì a derived class d1 in inherited from base class base1, and d2 are inherited from base2.
-Hierarchical inheritance ñ from one base class you can inherit any number of child classes Multiple inheritance ñ a derived class is inherited from more than one base class.
+Hierarchical inheritance ‚Äì from one base class you can inherit any number of child classes Multiple inheritance ‚Äì a derived class is inherited from more than one base class.